uoa-compsci399-s1-2023/Team-1-Capitalise/README.md

 - [AWS API Gateway](https://aws.amazon.com/api-gateway/)
 - [AWS S3](https://aws.amazon.com/s3/)

+This a list of the main technologies used, for a full list of dependencies check the package.json in the servver and client folder.

 ![](/markdown/Installation.svg)

 **Backend Installation**
-Simply clone our repository using
+Simply clone our repository in a terminal, make sure you have node.js and git installed on your computer
 ```
 git clone https://github.com/uoa-compsci399-s1-2023/project-team-1
 cd backend